or

 1 min read

-Within the historic Indian Village neighborhood (one of Detroit’s most impressive boulevards) you can find his commission, the J. Farrand Williams House at 2485 Burns, a property that perfectly embodies his architectural hallmarks:
+Within the historic Indian Village neighborhood, one of Detroit’s most impressive boulevards, you can find his commission, the J. Farrand Williams House at 2485 Burns, a property well-suited for executive-class families.

-Although Rogers isn’t one of Detroit’s most famous architects, his work in the city reinforces its enduring aura and identity as a place where every home was designed by a highly skilled professional.
+Although Rogers is not one of Detroit’s most famous architects, his work in the city reinforces its enduring aura and identity as a place where every home was designed by a highly skilled professional.